TIMETABLE – preliminary timetable has been published

 Relay race participants must confirm their participation and running order to the games office in writing no later than 90 minutes before the start of each race.

-The Technical Information Center (TIC) is located at the indoor running track of the stadium.
+The Technical Information Center (TIC) is located within the Stadium.

-- You do not need to respond competitor numbers after the games.
+- You do not need to return competitor numbers after the games.

 Relay teams’ numbers are distributed from the games office when the teams’ participation is confirmed.

-- The team leader and supporter should confirm the runners and the running order in writing no later than 90 minutes before the start of each race.
+- The team leader / supporter should confirm the runners and the running order in writing no later than 90 minutes before the start of each race.